Bennotsi-MTG/Doomsday-Codex/basics.md

 Diamond.
 With a Dark Ritual and a Lion's Eye Diamond preceding the Doomsday you already generate enough storm to cause 20 lifeloss.
 If you are low on life you'll need more mana to cast GP for mana instead of life.

+As for the remarks about priority in step 6, It's best to announce that you would like to hold priority when casting the next spell, before you actually announce which spell that is.
+This way there can be no discussion about that you waited too long between announcing the spell and stating that you want to hold priority after casting it.
+This may be a bit overly cautious, but there's no harm and in this way you can avoid discussions during tournament play.

 *Three Wishes*